smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 {{% picture stem=traditional class=invertible %}}
 {{% /figure %}}

-Admittedly there is a lot going on with the chords marked above the staff, but most of it follows a pattern---like a winter break--ruining report card, it's mostly F's and C's.
+Admittedly there is a lot going on with the chords marked above the staff, but most of it follows a pattern: Like a winter break--ruining report card, it's mostly F's and C's.
 The "F" represents the F major chord or the _I_.
 Likewise the "C" is a C major or _V_.
 "C<sup>7</sup>" is the same as C major but with the addition of a note seven steps above the chord's root note (in this case, that seventh note is B&flat;).
+This is notated in roman numerals as _V_<sup>7</sup>.

 Throughout the song, the scale's key note of F is the anchor point that everything else revolves around.
 The _I_ chord, having the same root note as the scale conveys a strong sense of resolution---it is very much the "home" chord.
 The second-most common chord is the _V_, which could be thought of as a sort of "going to the office" chord---it's different but basically familiar.
 The song travels from _I_ to _V_ and from _V_ to _I_ and it's all pretty much routine.
 The addition of the seventh (_V_<sup>7</sup>) chords creates added anticipation for the upcoming _I_.
 Maybe it's the Friday before a holiday weekend.

-The "Dm" (D minor) chord represents the _vi_, one of the most commonly-found "sad" chords.
+The "Dm" (D minor) chord represents the _vi_, one of the most commonly-found "sad" chords in folk and popular music.
 "Deck the Halls" is not a sad song, nor does it even have moments of plaintive contemplation.
-When this chord appears, its primary function is to break up the _V_<sup>7</sup> and the _V_.
-Another rare chord is the "B&flat;" (B&flat; major) or the _IV_.
+When this chord appears, its primary function is to break up whatever comes before the _V_.
+Another rare chord in this particular song is the "B&flat;" (B&flat; major) or the _IV_.
 Its usage in this song could be described as "triumphant" and its unique quality seemingly only fits in with the climactic "fa la la" in the final line.

 This leave us with "G<sup>7</sup>" (G major seventh) which is a weird chord to find here.
 The notes that comprise this chord are G--**B**--D--F. Not B&flat;... **B natural**.
 This chord explicitly uses a note that does not belong in the F major scale, producing a chord that does not really belong there either. {{% margin-note %}}The roman numeral notation for this one would be _II_<sup>7</sup>.{{% /margin-note %}} This chord follows an earlier appearance of a B natural in the preceding measure.
 Why does this happen here?
-The simple answer is, because it does.
+The simple answer is this: It happens because it does.
 Even the printed sheet music for "Nos Galan" has it doing this.
 It's simply part of the composition.
-It's nestled in the middle of a melodic turn that only occurs once in the melody, and it does not overstay its welcome.
-You've probably heard it dozens of times without really noticing it was there.
+It's nestled in the middle of a melodic turn that only occurs once briefly in each verse, and it does not overstay its welcome.
+You've probably heard it a hundred times without really noticing it was there.

 That's an important thing to keep in mind: It doesn't matter if an unexpected note or out-of-place chord finds its way into a piece of music so long as it works in the context where it appears.
 Put another way, the "safe" notes of the diatonic scale and the chords that can be built from them all fit together beautifully, but sometimes a pinch of _je ne sais quoi_ can work wonders.